 Over the last decades, hundreds of lives of our community members have been lost to targeted terrorism leading to economic and social deprivation.
 Where this mass massacre has cost the community in lives and economy, it has also greatly crippled the education and development of its youth.
-Many students have lost their lives en route to schools forcing the many others to stop attending school altogether.
+Many students have lost their lives en route to schools and universities forcing the many others to stop attending school altogether.

 In response to such dire circumstances, in 2013, we at the Akademos, fostered a partnership with the K.B.
 Science College in Hazara Town, and with UMMAT Education and Cultural Organisation in Mariabad to facilitate the education of deserving but disadvantaged students of the community.
 Thus, began the Akademos Journey!

 In 2017, we partnered with Resources of Young Afghans (ROYA) to launch our Kids Off The Streets (KOTS) project in Afghanistan.
 KOTS provides financial assistance to child laborers, enabling them to access education opportunities.
 The financial assistance covers school enrolment fees, monthly school fees and English language and computer training classes.
-Click here to read more about our KOTS program.
+Click here to read more about the KOTS program.

 We commenced our first supplementary learning class in Bamiyan, Afghanistan in late 2017.
 These classes provide access to educational opportunities for disadvantaged children and child labourers who are unable to access educational opportunities.
 As well as supporting the children, the program provides young and emerging teachers employment opportunities and an avenue to realise their passion.
 More information about the Akademos Supplementary Learning Classes here.